tsender/auto_scene_gen/documentation/creating_scenarios.md

 - Textural Attributes: These attributes enhance the visual realism of the environment by describing visual effects.
 These attributes include weather intensities.
 - Operational Attributes: These attributes describe operational constraints on the vehicle's behavior  (e.g., go/no-go zones, speed ranges, etc.), can define the vehicle's task, as well as describe the behavior of other agents.

+## Abbreviations

+Instead of always writing the prefix "AutoSceneGen", we will often use a shorthand when referring to the various components in the AutoSceneGen ecosystem.
+The shorthand only applies if it makes based on the context.
+- Worker: Refers to an instance of an AutoSceneGenWorker, which resides in Unreal Engine.
+- Vehicle: Refers to an instance of an AutoSceneGenVehicle, which resides in Unreal Engine.
+- Vehicle Node: Refers to an instance of an AutoSceneGenVehicleNode, which is a Python or C++ ROS node within the autonomy stack controlling an AutoSceneGenVehicle.

 ## AutoSceneGenWorkerRef

 Every AutoSceneGenWorker that we interact with via ROS needs a *reference* or a *proxy* object to keep track of important information regarding what that worker's status is and what it is doing.
-Below is a list of just some of the items this object keeps track of:
+Below is a list of some of the items this object keeps track of:
 - The corresponding worker ID
 - The worker's status
-- If the worker is registered with the AutoSceneGenClient
+- If the worker is registered with the client
-- The AutoSceneGenVehicleNodes registered to control the corresponding AutoSceneGenVehicle
+- The vehicle nodes registered to control the corresponding vehicle
-- If the AutoSceneGenVehicleNodes are ready to proceed (i.e., their internal states have been reset)
+- If the vehicle nodes are ready to proceed (i.e., their internal states have been reset)
 - The current scenario number being run
 - The latest RunScenario request the worker is using
 - The AnalyzeScenario request resulting from running the requested scenario
 - If the worker is actively running a scenario

-Please refer to the `AutoSceneGenWorkerRef` class in auto_scene_gen_core/client_node.py for more details.
+Please refer to the `AutoSceneGenWorkerRef` class in `auto_scene_gen_core/client_node.py` for more details.
 You may also create child classes if you need to add additional functionality for your own needs.

 ## AutoSceneGenScenarioBuilder

 This is the base class for creating scenarios.
 This platform currently only supports creating scenarios for a navigation task for a single vehicle, and all scenarios must be defined via the ROS interface.
-All classes mentioned in this section can be found in auto_scene_gen_core/scenario_builder.py, and all message/service definitions can be found in LINK.
+All classes mentioned in this section can be found in `auto_scene_gen_core/scenario_builder.py`, and all message/service definitions can be found in LINK.

 ### Scenario Attributes